simai/ui-doc-template/source/docs/en/page-metadata/page-metadata.md

 ---

 # Page Metadata
-For each page, Jigsaw provides you with certain metadata values through `get` functions accessed on the `$page` object:
+For each page, Docara provides you with certain metadata values through `get` functions accessed on the `$page` object:

 `$page->getPath()` returns the path to the current page, relative to the site root